-At Smoosh Cake, a birthday celebration for the Academy favors baked in birthday cake are said to predict the future of the senior class.
+Smoosh Cake is the annual birthday celebration for the Academy.
+Favors are baked into the birthday cake which are said to predict the future of the senior class.

-During Parents Weekend, parents participate in a “mini-school,” visiting the classes in which their daughters are enrolled.
-Parents also have the opportunity to meet individually with the faculty members who teach and advise their daughters.
+During Parents Weekend, parents participate in a “mini-school day.”
+They visit their daughter’s classes and have the opportunity to meet with individual teachers and advisors.

-Ring Banquet, celebrated on a Tuesday evening in the fall, is hosted by the freshman class for the seniors.
-Each senior receives her onyx class ring.
-On the following day — Senior Day — the seniors are entertained by the faculty and staff at a special breakfast, and the seniors sing their songs to the other students, faculty, and staff during an outdoor luncheon.
+Ring Banquet, celebrated on a Tuesday evening in the fall, is hosted by the freshman for the seniors.
+During the banquet, each senior receives her onyx class ring.
+On the following day — Senior Day — the seniors are entertained by the faculty and staff at a special breakfast.
+Later in the day, the seniors perform their songs to the Academy community at an outdoor luncheon.
 The seniors also teach classes throughout the day to the underclassmen.

-Senior Vespers, a cherished Christmas event at the Academy, is a candlelight choral service during which seniors serve coffee and buns in the Moravian Lovefeast tradition.
+Senior Vespers, a cherished Christmas event, consists of a candlelight choral service.
+Seniors serve coffee and buns to attendees in the Moravian Lovefeast tradition.

-Founders Day Convocation, held in the May Dell, celebrates the founding of Salem Academy and College and the convening of its first class of students by Elisabeth Oesterlein, who was the first teacher at Salem.
-Seniors wear their caps and gowns for the first time.
+Founders Day Convocation, held in the May Dell, celebrates the founding of Salem Academy and College and the convening of its first class of students by Elisabeth Oesterlein, Salem’s first teacher.
+Seniors wear their caps and gowns for the first time at this event.

-Near the end of the spring semester, the Senior-Faculty Breakfast is a time for the senior class to celebrate with their teachers and advisors.
-A famous breakfast appetizer of ice cream with cereal and strawberry slices is served, and a small group of underclassmen breakfast servers provide entertainment.
+The Senior-Faculty Breakfast, which takes place near the end of the spring semester, gives seniors the opportunity to celebrate with their teachers and advisors.
+Participants enjoy a famous breakfast treat made up of ice cream, cereal and strawberry slices, while a small group of underclassmen serve breakfast and provide entertainment.